LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

-## Project EDA and Customer Segmentation Analysis:
+## **Project Description**

-# Context:
+### **Context:**

-The number of restaurants in New York is increasing day by day.
-Lots of students and busy professionals rely on those restaurants due to their hectic lifestyles.
-Online food delivery service is a great option for them.
-It provides them with good food from their favorite restaurants.
-A food aggregator company FoodHub offers access to multiple restaurants through a single smartphone app.
+The number of restaurants in New York is steadily increasing, catering to students and busy professionals with hectic lifestyles.
+Online food delivery services offer a convenient solution, providing access to meals from favorite restaurants.
+FoodHub, a food aggregator company, facilitates this by offering a single app that connects customers with multiple restaurants.

-The app allows restaurants to receive a direct online order from a customer.
-The app assigns a delivery person from the company to pick up the order after it is confirmed by the restaurant.
-The delivery person then uses the map to reach the restaurant and waits for the food package.
-Once the food package is handed over to the delivery person, he/she confirms the pick-up in the app and travels to the customer's location to deliver the food.
-The delivery person confirms the drop-off in the app after delivering the food package to the customer.
-The customer can rate the order in the app.
-The food aggregator earns money by collecting a fixed margin of the delivery order from the restaurants.
+Through the app, restaurants receive direct online orders from customers.
+Upon order confirmation, a delivery person is assigned to pick up the food.
+The delivery person uses the app and a map to navigate to the restaurant waits for the food, and then delivers it to the customer.
+After delivery, the customer can rate the order.
+FoodHub earns revenue by taking a fixed margin from each delivery order processed through the app.

-# Project Objective:
+### **Project Objective:**

-The food aggregator company has stored the data of the orders the registered customers made in their online portal.
-They want to analyze the data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience.
+The food aggregator company has stored data on various orders made by registered customers through their online portal.
+They aim to analyze this data to understand restaurant demand better and enhance the customer experience.

-In this project, we are employing market segmentation strategies to identify the most effective methods for attracting new customers and orders, and driving business growth.
+"In this project, we are employing market segmentation strategies to identify the most effective methods for attracting new customers and orders, and driving business growth."

-# Business Goal:
+### **Business Goal:**
 Increase customer acquisition by 15% and customer loyalty by 10% over the next 3 months by implementing targeted marketing campaigns and launching a loyalty program, to contribute to overall revenue growth.

-# Data Description
+### **Data Description**

 The dataset includes 1,898 food orders placed by 1,200 unique customers in New York City.
 These orders were made on weekdays, weekends, or both, spanning 14 different cuisine types and involving 178 restaurants.

-# Data Dictionary
+### **Data Dictionary**

-    order_id: Unique ID of the order
+* order_id: Unique ID of the order
-    customer_id: ID of the customer who ordered the food
+* customer_id: ID of the customer who ordered the food
-    restaurant_name: Name of the restaurant
+* restaurant_name: Name of the restaurant
-    cuisine_type: Cuisine ordered by the customer
+* cuisine_type: Cuisine ordered by the customer
-    cost_of_the_order: Cost of the order
+* cost_of_the_order: Cost of the order
-    day_of_the_week: Indicates whether the order is placed on a weekday or weekend (The weekday is from Monday to Friday and the weekend is Saturday and Sunday)
+* day_of_the_week: Indicates whether the order is placed on a weekday or weekend (The weekday is from Monday to Friday and the weekend is Saturday and Sunday)
-    rating: Rating given by the customer out of 5
+* rating: Rating given by the customer out of 5
-    food_preparation_time: Time (in minutes) taken by the restaurant to prepare the food.
+* food_preparation_time: Time (in minutes) taken by the restaurant to prepare the food.
 This is calculated by taking the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation.
-    delivery_time: Time (in minutes) taken by the delivery person to deliver the food package.
+* delivery_time: Time (in minutes) taken by the delivery person to deliver the food package.
 This is calculated by taking the difference between the timestamps of the delivery person's pick-up confirmation and drop-off information

-# Data Analysis Strategy:
+### **Data Analysis Strategy:**
 To conduct a segmentation and targeting analysis, we need to create a customer dataset that identifies key variables such as consumer consumption patterns, frequency of orders, and the top 10 or top 5 cuisine types and restaurants.
 Additionally, we will analyze how these factors relate to reported food preparation times, delivery times, and customer ratings.

-## Summary of Results and Analysis 📈:
+# Summary of Results and Analysis 📈:

 1. **Market Overview**